SinanAc/array_problems_in_dart/README.md

 # Project to practice array problems in Dart
-## you can find the problems and it's solutions in the "bin" folder.
+## you can find all the arrays in the "bin" folder